ngjance/coe_price_prediction_fbprophet/README.md

 ### Application of Model
+This model only serves as a guide as it only uses local events data.
+That is, exogenous variables such as the global events that are happening and impacting Singapore’s economy are excluded.

+There are also many market insights that are unavailable through these data.
+Connecting with the car dealers, checking out the showrooms and car promotions to get a sense of the car sales is still something that I would recommend doing.
+This is to get a more real time indicator of the COE demand as the new vehicle registration data is a lagged indicator since vehicle owners have to secure a COE first before they can register their vehicles.

-This model only serves as a guide, and users should consider other factors that might affects people's decision to purchase new vehicles in Singapore.# coe_price_prediction_fbprophet
+Lastly, users should consider other factors that might affect people's decision to purchase new vehicles in Singapore such as the car loan interest rate.